prayagtiwari/prayagtiwari.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I’m Prayag, working as an Assistant Professor at the Halmstad University, Sweden.
+I’m Prayag, working as an Assistant Professor in Machine Learning at the Halmstad University, Sweden.

 My Research Interest
 ======